 New York City has the best pizza place in Brooklyn.
 This is not a boast or a bluster, but rather an established fact.
 Let other cities squabble over the second and third place; we maintain the quiet confidence of a king.
 And while Manhattan has reigned over our oven-baked empire for generations, Brooklyn is the heir apparent.

-We hereby decree these to be the thinnest, thickest, crispiest, chewiest, cheesiest, meatiest, veganist, most delicious pizzas in the county of Kings.
+We hereby decree these to be the thinnest, thickest, crispiest, chewiest, cheesiest, meatiest, veganism, most delicious pizzas in the county of Kings.

-Here are some famous pizza place in Brooklyn;
+Here are some famous pizza places in Brooklyn;